alcolltelyan/voxthisway/README.md

 This will:

 - Publish `VoxThisWay.App` in **Release** for `win-x64` into `publish/VoxThisWay`.
+- If a `Speech/` folder exists at the repo root, copy it (including `Models/`) into the publish output, preserving the folder structure.
-- Warn you if a `Speech/` folder is not present in the publish output.
+- Warn you if a `Speech/` folder was not found at the expected source location so you can copy your Whisper assets manually.
-- Create `publish/VoxThisWay-portable.zip` containing the published app.
+- Create `publish/VoxThisWay-portable.zip` containing the published app (and `Speech/` if present).

 You can override defaults: